artsy/artsy.github.io/source/_posts/2012-08-16-testing-with-delayed-jobs.markdown

       }.to change(DelayedJobObserver, :runs).by(1)
     end

-    it "sends one email" do
-      expect {
-        subject.notify!
-      }.to change(ActionMailer::Base.deliveries, :count).by(1)
   end

-    it "updates notified_at" do
-      expect {
-        subject.notify!
-      }.to change(subject, :notified_at)
 end

-  end

-end
 ```

-Without our current broken implementation this test will run for a while before failing with a stack overflow error.
+This test will also run for a long time before failing with a stack overflow error.
 Our fix was not to call `notify!` from an `after_save` callback.

 We've suggested that immediate execution using an observer becomes a feature in DelayedJob in [#423](https://github.com/collectiveidea/delayed_job/issues/423).
 Please add your comments.